boxen/our-boxen/README.md

 ```

 Once your shell is ready, open a new tab/window in your Terminal
-and you should be able to successfully run `boxen --env`.
+and you should be able to successfully run `boxen --env` to display the current config.
 If that runs cleanly, you're in good shape.

 ## What You Get